You are here

 King's College London

-Dr Samantha Brooks is a psychologist with interests in the impact of disasters and emergencies on mental health, and mental health in the workplace.
+Dr Brooks is a research psychologist with interests in trauma, the impact of disasters and emergencies on mental health, and mental health in the workplace.

-Since joining KCL in 2009 she has worked on a multitude of projects, with research encompassing interventions for doctors with mental health problems and addictions; obstacles preventing return-to-work after sickness absence in doctors; the stigma of illness for doctors with mental ill health; acceptance and perfectionism as predictors of fatigue and functioning in patients with chronic fatigue syndrome; the health economics of co-morbid musculoskeletal conditions and mental illness; and factors affecting stress in non-deployed military populations and comparable hazardous occupations in the civilian sector; mental health stigma in the workplace; psychological risk and resilience in trauma-exposed employees; and most recently the psychological impact of COVID-19.
+Since joining KCL in 2009 she has worked on a multitude of projects, including research on interventions for doctors with mental health problems; obstacles preventing return-to-work after sickness absence; factors affecting stress in non-deployed military populations and comparable hazardous occupations in the civilian sector; mental health stigma in the workplace; psychological risk and resilience in trauma-exposed employees; and most recently the psychological impact of COVID-19.

 Dr Brooks currently works on the Group Responses After Disasters and Emergencies (GRADE) project.
-This project explores the effects of disasters on the psychological wellbeing of individuals in specific occupational groups (trauma-affected public sector organisations, primary care practitioners and emergency responders), and how to protect psychological wellbeing during and after major incidents.
+This project explores the effects of disasters on the psychological wellbeing of individuals in specific occupational groups (trauma-affected public sector organisations, primary care practitioners and emergency responders) and how to protect psychological wellbeing during and after major incidents.
 Most recently Dr Brooks has developed a workplace psychosocial intervention aimed at training managers in recognising symptoms of distress in staff, communicating effectively with distressed staff and reducing mental health stigma in the workplace.